gauravbhatt13/mm-coding-challenge/README.md

 # Coding challenge
-The coding challenge app reads csv files with transactions and gives relative account balance based on input date and time.
+The coding challenge app reads csv files with events for a Soccer match and gives statistics for each team at any given instance of time.
 The application is a maven project with JUNIT as dependency mentioned in the pom.xml.

 ## Design
+#### Overview
-> TransactionAnalyzer class takes filename as input in constructor and sets its transactionFile property.
-> An init call on the analyzer loads all the transactions from the csv file.
+StatsAnalyzer class takes filename as input in constructor and sets its eventsFile property.An init call on the analyzer loads all the events from the csv file.
+Key logic here is the transformation of event time stamp for each event file into java.time.LocalTime from java time APIs.
+This allows us to calculate duration between events.
-> calculateBalance call will return AnalysisReport class object with calculated relative balance.
+#### Duration Calculation Logic
+1. create a map to store (team, possessionTime) as key value pair.
+2. loop events
+3. any time team changes in events stream (except BREAK, END), it indicates the possession is gone
+4. calculate the duration by subtracting current event time with the last event associated with the other team
+5. look for existing possessionTime in the map and add calculated duration to it and replace in map.

 ### Steps to run
-> Run Main.java
+1. Run Main.java
-> Provide account ID as mentioned in the input file.
-(Id is case sensitive)
-> Provide fromDate and toDate in 'dd/MM/yyyy HH:mm:ss' format.
+2. Provide input timestamp in mm:ss format.

-### Steps to run testcases
-> Run TransactionAnalyzerTest.java present in the src/test/java/coding/challenge/test folder.
+3. Alternatively, run the JUnit test cases inside src/test/java/coding/challenge/test.
+Test cases will also print the stats.